sixty-north/cosmic-ray/README.md

 *"Four human beings -- changed by space-born cosmic rays into something more than merely human."*
 *— The Fantastic Four*

-Cosmic Ray is a mutation testing tool for Python.
+Cosmic Ray is a mutation testing tool for Python 3.

 ## Cosmic Ray is still learning how to walk!